portworx/px-docs/run-lighthouse-with-secure-etcd.md

 This guide shows you how you can run [PX-Enterprise Console](http://lighthouse.portworx.com/) locally with secure etcd.

 Lighthouse supports etcd2 auth features
-1. You can use SSL for connecting to etcd : Use a CA file and/or a Certificate-Key pair
+<br/>1.
+You can use SSL for connecting to etcd : Use a CA file and/or a Certificate-Key pair
-2. You can enable auth in etcd and provide username and password as well.
+<br/>2.
+You can enable auth in etcd and provide username and password as well.
 This user should have read/write access to etcd
-3. Provide all above options as commandline arguments to docker run command for lighthouse
+<br/>3.
+Provide all above options as commandline arguments to docker run command for lighthouse

-### Step #1: Install kvdb with a CA file and/or a Certificate-Key pair
+### Step #1: Install etcd2 with a CA file and/or a Certificate-Key pair

 * You can have CA file and/or a Certificate-Key pair for you etcd2 server.
 There is an example document at [Etcd with Encryption and Authentication](https://medium.com/@gargar454/coreos-etcd-and-fleet-with-encryption-and-authentication-27ffefd0785c#.w24dog98z)